mineLdiver/RPGDimensions/README.md

 # RPGDimensions
-An Minecraft Beta 1.7.3 collaboration mod that adds a lot of new dimensions with RPG style
+A Minecraft Beta 1.7.3 collaboration mod that adds a lot of new dimensions with RPG style